Physiome/PhysiomeWebsite/_content/04-software/01-opencmiss/02-zinc/03-documentation/01-api-reference/page.md

  *       A simple example in each language, and links to more examples.
  *       Plain language descriptions of the main Zinc object types.

+Documentation of the [EX file format](http://www.cmiss.org/cmgui/wiki/TheCmguiEXFormatGuideExnodeAndExelemFiles) and descriptions of graphics attributes relevent to Zinc can be found on the [Cmgui wiki](http://www.cmiss.org/cmgui/wiki/UsingCmgui).

 ### C++ and Python API Documentation

 We will soon offer full C++ API documentation here, applicable also to Python (PyZinc) with the few differences, mainly in passing arrays, noted in the above Introduction document.